elfsight/embed-sdk/README.md

 ```

 ### 5. Link Elfsight Affiliate Program
 Earn a termless 30% with each paid subscription made via your integration.
-Learn more about the [program](https://elfsight.com/affiliate-program/).
+Learn more about the [affiliate program](https://elfsight.com/affiliate-program/).

 1. Sign up to the program at [https://elfsight.com/affiliate-program/](https://elfsight.com/affiliate-program/)
 2. Wait for confirmation from Elfsight